matt439/ApogeeVGC/CONTRIBUTING.md

 Thank you for contributing to ApogeeVGC!
 This guide will help you understand the project architecture and coding conventions.

+## Pokemon Showdown Reference
+The project references Pokémon Showdown's TypeScript code for mechanics and data structures.
+The `Reference/pokemon-showdown` project contains all source code (it is a git submodule).
+Key folders are `Reference/pokemon-showdown/sim` and `Reference/pokemon-showdown/lib`.
+`Reference/pokemon-showdown/sim/SIM-PROTOCOL.md` and `Reference/pokemon-showdown/sim/SIMULATOR.md` explains the correcnt input/output syntax of the program.

 ## Architecture Overview

 ### Battle Simulation Flow